 I’m always surprised at the people I talk to who live in Massachusetts and have never visited Acadia National Park on Mt.
 Desert in Maine.
 Yes, it’s a six hour drive from where we live (not including stops) and yes, I hear the area is pretty crazy-crowded with people in the summer.
 But there’s spring, when not nearly so many folks are there.
 It’s cooler (for me a huge plus) and the mountains and ocean nestle against one another like no other place on the each coast.
 The forty-eight miles of carriage roads within the park are waiting to offer off-road walking and cycling experiences, with stunning views of the mountains and the ocean and fresh-water ponds, all in one outing.

 We have visited often enough that we have some favorite spots to head back to that we know offer easy footing for me and, as it turned out, older family members who joined us for part of our visit.
 Those places that are the most popular for avid hikers are not “Easy Walks,” and so we have slowly accumulated places that, while not isolated, are less traveled and thus more enjoyable for us.
-Many of these are on what’s called the “quiet side” of the island, on the west side of Somes Sound.
+Many are on what’s called the “quiet side” of the island, on the west side of Somes Sound.
 National Park properties are on this side of the island as well, but are not nearly as busy, at least when we visit in late May.

 We spent time at Beech Cliffs, which has what I call a handicapped “friendly” trail that leads up to stunning views of the island.
 The path does not meet ADA guidelines (it’s the outdoors–cliffs without an elevator are simply not going to offer the gentle sloping required to meet the ADA requirements) but for those looking for smooth footing, the path from the parking area works quite well for many of us.
 At the top of the cliffs, the rocks are smooth, but one needs to take great care since the drop off is sharp.
 Traveling with a supportive hiking companion who is able to lend a solid arm for balance is essential to safely enjoying this special trail.